-Trend Macrolytics, LLC Donald Luskin, Chief Investment Officer Thomas Demas, Managing Director Michael Warren, Energy Strategist Data Insights: Federal Reserve Wednesday, June 10, 2020 Today's FOMC statement: how the language changed from prior meeting April 29June 10, 2020 Federal Reserve issues FOMC statement For release at 2:00 p.m.
+Trend Macrolytics, LLC Donald Luskin, Chief Investment Officer Thomas Demas, Managing Director Michael Warren, Energy Strategist Data Insights: Federal Reserve Wednesday, July 29, 2020 Today's FOMC statement: how the language changed from prior meeting June 10 July 29, 2020 Federal Reserve issues FOMC statement For release at 2:00 p.m.
 EDT The Federal Reserve is committed to using its full range of tools to support the U.S. economy in this challenging time, thereby promoting its maximum employment and price stability goals.
 The coronavirus outbreak is causing tremendous human and economic hardship across the United States and around the world.
-The virus and the measures taken to protect public health are inducing have induced sharp declines in economic activity and a surge in job losses.
+The virus and the measures taken to protect public health have induced Following sharp declines in, economic activity and a surge in job losses employment have picked up somewhat in recent months but remain well below their levels at the beginning of the year.
 Weaker demand and significantly lower oil prices are holding down consumer price inflation.
-The disruptions to economic activity here and abroad have significantly affected financial conditions and have impaired Financial conditions have improved, in part reflecting policy measures to support the economy and the flow of credit to U.S. households and businesses.
+Financial Overall financial conditions have improved in recent months, in part reflecting policy measures to support the economy and the flow of credit to U.S. households and businesses.
+The path of the economy will depend significantly on the course of the virus.
 The ongoing public health crisis will weigh heavily on economic activity, employment, and inflation in the near term, and poses considerable risks to the economic outlook over the medium term.
 In light of these developments, the Committee decided to maintain the target range for the federal funds rate at 0 to 1/4 percent.
 The Committee expects to maintain this target range until it is confident that the economy has weathered recent events and is on track to achieve its maximum employment and price stability goals.